expresso/errors/README.md

 ## how this works

 The error middleware will receive all errors from `@expresso/app` (and every other error thrown inside any routes) and it is going to sanitize it to a default response pattern with `message`, `code` and `stack` informations.
-It'll also catch any unknown error messages and parse it as HTTP 500 error.
+It'll also catch any unknown error messages and parse them as HTTP 500 errors.

 ## Basic usage